 The Office of Religious Education and Evangelization (OREE) is the faith formation branch of the Office of Education, Evangelization and Catechesis.
 This office serves as a resource of support and guidance for parish catechetical leaders and ministers.
 It exists to assist the Archbishop of Hartford in carrying out his catechetical responsibilities as, Chief Catechist of the Archdiocese, through providing quality development, training, and resources for those tasked with overseeing catechesis and faith formation on the parish level.

 The faith formation branch of the Office of Education, Evangelization and Catechesis supports those who minister to youth and young adults, catechetical leaders, those in ministry to the Spanish-speaking community, and forming adults in lifelong faith formation.
-The Office of Religious Education and Evangelization was at one time located in Newington, and has since moved to the Archdiocesan Center at Saint Thomas Seminary in Bloomfield.
+The Office of Religious Education and Evangelization was at one time located in Newington, and has since moved to the Pastoral Center in Bloomfield.

 One could say that The Office of Catholic Schools (OCS) was born when the first Catholic school in Connecticut was established on November 2, 1830 in the basement of the Church of the Most Holy Trinity in Hartford.
 The legacy of Catholic schools in the Archdiocese of Hartford thrives despite relentless current economic pressures.